-DVI\$\MEDIA\NAME
+DVI\$ MEDIA NAME

-Returns the name of the volume type (for example, RK07 or TA78) as a 64-byte, zero-filled string.
+Returns the name of the volume type (for example, RK07 or TA78) as a string.
 This item code is applicable only to disks and tapes.

-DVI\$\MEDIA\TYPE
+DVI\$ MEDIA TYPE

-Returns the device name prefix of the volume (for example, DM for an RK07 device or MU for a TA78 device) as a 64-byte, zero-filled string.
+Returns the device name prefix of the volume (for example, DM for an RK07 device or MU for a TA78 device) as a string.
 This item code is applicable only to disks and tapes.

-DVI\$\MOUNT\TIME
+DVI\$ MOUNT TIME

-On Alpha and I64, returns the time at which the volume was mounted.
-Because the returned time is in the standard 64-bit absolute time format, the buffer length field in the item descriptor should specify 8 (bytes).
+On Alpha and Integrity server systems, returns the time at which the volume was mounted.
+Because the returned time is in the standard 64-bit absolute time format, specify 8 (bytes) for the buffer length field in the item descriptor.